rubyonjets/jets-docs/_docs/extras/upgrading.md

 ## Blue-Green Deployment

-For a blue-green deployment, you use `JETS_ENV_EXTRA` to create a brand new Jets environment.
+For a blue-green deployment, you use `JETS_EXTRA` to create a brand new Jets environment.
 You then switch to it and destroy the old environment.
 First, create the new environment:

     cd demo # your project
     bundle update
-    JETS_ENV_EXTRA=2 jets deploy # creates an additional jets environment for your app
+    JETS_EXTRA=2 jets deploy # creates an additional jets environment for your app

-Then update the Gateway API Custom Domain to point to the newly deployed `JETS_ENV_EXTRA=2` environment.
+Then update the Gateway API Custom Domain to point to the newly deployed `JETS_EXTRA=2` environment.

 ### Gateway API Custom Domain